Methods to Determine Fixture Angles, Throw

 (1) The dimension(s) of the area covered by the light emitted

-by a fixture with a given Field Angle at a given distance.
+by a Fixture with a specific Field Angle at a specific Distance.

-(2) The Throw Distance needed to create a pool of light
+(2) The Throw Distance needed to create a Light Pool of a

-of a specified dimension using the Field Angle of a given fixture.
+specific dimension using the Field Angle of a specific Fixture.

-These Chart Factors are very accurate for fixtures that produce an even amount of light and are shining straight on to a wall, or straight down to a floor.
-If the fixture is tilted or panned, the light will spread out making a larger (and also dimmer) pool of light; so the results of using these Factors become less accurate as a fixture tilts or pans away from straight on.
-They are also less accurate for fixtures that project an uneven light.
+These Chart Factors are very accurate for Fixtures that produce an even amount of light and are shining directly onto a flat surface, or pointed straight down to a floor.
+If the Fixture is tilted or panned, the light will spread out making a larger (and also dimmer) pool of light; so the results of using these Factors become less accurate as a Fixture tilts or pans away from straight on.
+They are also less accurate for Fixtures that project an uneven light.

-Even when accurate though, other criteria come into play such as ill-defined Light Pool edges, and spill coming from the fixture itself.
+Even when accurate though, other criteria come into play such as ill-defined Light Pool edges, and spill coming from the Fixture itself.
 Another is that some Light Pools will be wider than desired because the actual edges fall outside the 10% threshold used by manufacturers when determining the Field Angle specification.
-The latter is most often seen with the PAR lamp and fresnel fixture.
-The perimeter of light that falls below 10% becomes most noticeable when only one fixture is used, and it's classed as "spill" when it is unwanted.
+The latter is most often seen with the PAR lamp and fresnel Fixture.
+The perimeter of light that falls below 10% becomes most noticeable when only one Fixture is used, and it's classed as "spill" when it is unwanted.
 (Further discussion is in "Precision Caveats", father on.)

 ANGLE: 5° 10° 15° 20° 25° FACTOR: .09 .18 .27 .36 .45 ANGLE: 30° 35° 40° 45° 50° FACTOR: .54 .63 .72 .81 .90 ANGLE: 55° 60° 65° 70° 75° FACTOR: .99 1.08 1.17 1.26 1.35 ANGLE: 80° 85° 90° 95° 100° FACTOR: 1.44 1.53 1.62 1.71 1.80